gregorlarson/secrepo/Crypto.md

 If you are using the recommended 256bit base64 passwords then more modern password hashing will not make much difference.
 The modern key derivation functions (PBKDF2, SCrypt) try and make shorter memorable passwords more secure by making the key-derivation slower.

-SecRepo currently allows short memorable passwords to be used vi the 'add' command, however, those passwords are normalized with PBKDF2 from PyCrypto ( `Crypto.Protocol.KDF.PBKDF2` ).
+SecRepo currently allows short memorable passwords to be used via the 'add' command, however, those passwords are normalized with PBKDF2 from PyCrypto ( `Crypto.Protocol.KDF.PBKDF2` ).

 References:
    * http://en.wikipedia.org/wiki/Key_derivation_function